Paneer Dodi: Uses, Benefits, Side Effects, and more!

 By Dr Anuja Bodhare +2 more

 Paneer dodi, also called Withania coagulans, is a small bushy shrub and belongs to the family Solanaceae.
-It is commonly known as ‘paneer dodi’ or ‘Indian cheese maker’ because the fruits of this plant have milk coagulating properties, and therefore, it is called paneer dodi.
-Traditionally, different parts of the plant, mainly the fruit, was used as a magic healer for health conditions.1
+It is commonly known as ‘paneer dodi’ or ‘Indian cheese maker’ because the fruits of this plant have milk-coagulating properties, and therefore, it is called paneer dodi.
+Traditionally, different parts of the plant, mainly the fruit, were used as a magic healer for health conditions.1

 Paneer dodi is found in the eastern Mediterranean region and spreads to Southern Asia.
 It is most commonly found in drier areas of Haryana, Punjab, Rajasthan, and Gujarat in India.
 In folk (traditional) medicine, various parts of this plant, mainly fruits, are considered magic healers.1